 Well, yeah.
 Political correctness may demand that we subject 80 year-old Swedish grandmothers to the same level of scrutiny at the airport that we do to young Muslim males, but we know – beyond doubt – which demographic represents a potential threat and which does not.
 Tarek Fatah, founder of the Muslim Canadian Congress, acknowledged this basic truth, pointing to the fact that most victims of Islamic terrorism are Muslims and that even a Muslim woman wearing a burka is a potential threat.
 “We are victims of these guys.
 A number of suicide bombers who have attacked have killed people [while] wearing the burka,” Fatah said.
 “This is the truth, we should be speaking the truth rather than what people expect us to say.”
 Yet, NPR cut Juan Williams loose for expressing his personal opinion, and – worse – for expressing a personal opinion that is entirely reasonable and rests on a solid foundation of fact.

+This is another example of what the left has become.
+They are, to paraphrase William F. Buckley, interested in your opinion so long as that opinion dovetails with their worldview.
+They’re not liberals, not even remotely in the classical sense.
+Classical liberalism encouraged debate and welcomed the intellectual enrichment that grew out of discussions of opposing viewpoints.
+The left, of which NPR is unquestionably a part, believes that it is the sole gatekeeper of truth, thus removing any obligation to consider other views.
+Even if Vivian Schiller’s hypothesis were true – that NPR personalities don’t opine, only guests on their programs do – it would not matter.
+Somebody has to choose what guests to interview.
+Somebody has to decide on the questions to ask them.
+Somebody has to figure out which interviews NPR will feature and how to edit them.
+All of these decisions involve people who have personal opinions about the way the world works and their decisions reflect it.
+If you’ve spent any time listening to NPR, you can’t have any doubt that the people making those editorial decisions are leftist through and through.
+Thus, their demand that on-air personalities remain “neutral” is meaningless.
+NPR, like every other media outlet, is not neutral.
+The decision-makers have an agenda, at NPR and everywhere.
+The difference between NPR and outlets like Fox and MSNBC is that taxpayers fund NPR’s ideological bent, instead of letting the free market figure it out.